 Creative Commons Attribution-Share Alike 3.0

-Citrus reticulata is a Evergreen Tree up to 4.50 metres tall.
+Citrus reticulata is an evergreen tree that can grow up to 4.50 metres tall.

 It has edible, medicinal and miscellaneous uses.